 The key here is to not have unrealistic expectations.
-If you want to sound differently than you are capable of playing, you may end up wasting time trying to get it that way, only to realize in the end that you just can’t do it.
+If you want to sound differently than you are capable of playing, you may end up wasting time trying to get it that way.
 This can eat up a lot of time.
 It is best to get your performances up to the standards that you want them BEFORE you get to the studio.
 Generally, I can get you set up and ready to record fairly quickly, so the performance aspect is what will dictate how long your session goes.
 In other words, it’s all on you.

 Some people don’t think about the amount of set up time involved.
 Microphones have to be set up, drums tuned, recording levels optimized, headphone mixes set, etc. You may want to audition different snare drums, or guitars and amps before you begin.
 You may also want to take breaks, or eat something.
 Also, if you want to listen back to each take, that takes time too.
 Don’t forget the whole thing has to be mixed when we’re done tracking, and then you’ll want it dumped to digital afterwards, which happens in real time.

 You may bring all the instruments that you normally play your songs with.
 If you aren’t happy with your own gear, or just plain don’t feel like bringing it, take a look at my gear page and see if I have what you need here.
 I have enough stuff here so that you could walk in with almost nothing of your own and make a record.
 I find that most guitarists prefer to use their own gear, and most drummers prefer to use my drums.
 If you don’t like your drums, don’t bring them.
 Do, however, bring your own cymbals and sticks, and kick pedal.
 Some drummers bring their own stands too.
 If you like your drums, bring them.